Cerutti Mastodon site: Context

-The construction of this freeway was completed with the use of a Caterpillar 235C excavator which is a backhoe with a reach of 39.4 feet and a downward dig of 26.4 feet at ground level.
-The site was found after the construction of a drainage system needed to be done requiring a breach of the sound berm in order to gain access to the drainpipe, the construction of a catch basin at the northern slope of the sound berm and on the south slope the burial of a drainpipe.
-Materials were placed at the base of the sound berm towards the east after which the bones were found and hand excavation followed.
+Construction used a Caterpillar 235C excavator, which has a reach of 39.4 feet and a downward dig of 26.4 feet at ground level.
+The site was found during the construction of a drainage system.
+Excavated materials were placed at the base of the sound berm towards the east after which the bones were found and hand excavation followed.

 Findings

-The fossil remains of a juvenile male Mammut americanum (SDNHM 49926) were discovered in stratigraphic layer Bed E at the site: the recovered bones include 2 tusks, 3 molars, 4 vertebrae, 16 ribs, 2 phalanx bones, 2 sesamoids and over 300 other bone fragments.
-The remains of dire wolf, horse, camel, mammoth and ground sloth were also discovered at the site.
+The fossil remains of a juvenile male Mammut americanum (SDNHM 49926) were discovered in stratigraphic layer Bed E, including 2 tusks, 3 molars, 4 vertebrae, 16 ribs, 2 phalanx bones, 2 sesamoids and over 300 other bone fragments.
+Remains of dire wolf, horse, camel, mammoth and ground sloth were also found.
 Five cobbles displaying use-wear and impact marks were also recovered from the site in Bed E.

 The research team found cobbles and broken mastodon bones lying together at the site.
-Uranium-thorium dating of bones from the site estimates a dating of around 130,700 (±9,400) years ago for the Cerutti Mastodon site.
+Uranium-thorium dating of the bones gives a date of around 130,700 (±9,400) years ago.
 The research team claims that the cobbles found at the site were used as hammerstones and anvils.
 The research team also claims that the mastodon bones show signs of intentional breakage by hominins.
-If so, this would indicate that some form of Homo was present in the Americas at an extremely early age.
+If so, this would indicate that some form of Homo was present in the Americas at an extremely early date.

 Analysis from the research team states that the spiral fracturing of the different fragments suggests that the impact occurred when they were fresh and that there is also evidence of percussion.
 They also state that due to their distribution and occurrence this breakage most likely occurred at the site where they were buried.
 They suggest that the evidence shows that humans who had manual dexterity and experience with hammerstones and anvils extracted marrow from the mastodon limb bones or raw material to use for tool production.

 The wear and impact marks on the five cobbles were also compared with features on hammerstones and anvils that had been used in bone breakage experiments to help determine if it was likely they were used in this way.